oznogon/gattaibushido-public/rules/05_coach.md

 **Charges:** Coach doesn't spend Charges to empower his own Techs (aka Waves and Storms) during Throwdowns.
 Instead, you *Discard* from your Stash in order to activate these options.

-**Phantoms:** Coach likewise does not make use of the Phantom Stack.
-Instead, you discard faces to activate Waves and Storms.

 **Strike Ranges:** Coach has different limits in regard to Strike Ranges.
 Unlike the Pilots, who have the ability to play outside of Strike Ranges by risking team stress, by default your Threats are hard-limited by Strike Range and cannot play outside of them.
 Some of your custom Threats may have specific exemptions to this, however.

 **Factions:** TBD